bruceythegoosey/Acer-C720-Hackintosh/README.md

 *No need for SSDT-XOSI or SSDT-GPIO if using ELAN Touchpad.

+**No AirDrop or Handoff support due to Ath3kBTInjector.kext not loading

 ### Kexts
 | Kext | Notes | Download |
 |----------|----------|----------|